hannapoli/ft_printf/README.md

 Remarks
 The va_arg, va_copy, va_end, and va_start macros provide a portable way to access the arguments to a function when the function takes a variable number of arguments.
-There are two versions of the macros: The macros defined in STDARG.H (#include <stdarg.h>)conform to the ISO C99 standard; the macros defined in VARARGS.H are deprecated but are retained for backward compatibility with code that was written before the ANSI C89 standard.
+There are two versions of the macros: The macros defined in <stdarg.h> conform to the ISO C99 standard.

 These macros assume that the function takes a fixed number of required arguments, followed by a variable number of optional arguments.
 The required arguments are declared as ordinary parameters to the function and can be accessed through the parameter names.
 The optional arguments are accessed through the macros in STDARG.H, which sets a pointer to the first optional argument in the argument list, retrieves arguments from the list, and resets the pointer when argument processing is completed.